 Persecution of heretics, supposed witches and other lamentable members of the community who did not support church dogmatism.
 Eric Hoffer: "true believers of various hues ....view each other with mortal hatred and are ready to fly at each other's throat...".
 Heretics were tortured and slaughtered like cattle.
 Burning at the stake was justified by Matthew 3:10: ...every tree that fails to produce good food is cut down and thrown on the fire.

-In 415 AD Hypathia, one of the last scholars to work in the famous library of Alexandria, was seized by Christians who scraped with shells the flesh from his bones and burnt the spillings!
+In 415 AD Hypathia, one of the last scholars to work in the famous library of Alexandria, was seized by Christians who scraped with shells the flesh from her bones and burnt the spillings!

 In 1553 the Spanish physician Michael Servetus, who discovered the circulation of blood, was burned at the stake, by order of Calvin, for not believing in the trinity (albeit nowhere mentioned in the gospels).

 Obstructing advancement of science and culture.
 Great men who made amazing discoveries in science and medicine which might have benefited mankind, were being persecuted and forbidden to make their findings known.
 Nature need not to be examined as all explanations could be found in the Bible.
 Inventions were often considered the work of the devil.
 Discoveries by Leonardo da Vinci remained unknown for centuries.
 The creativity and constructional skills in building the pyramids were not matched until the 18th century A.D.
 Philosopher Bruno was burnt at the stake, Galilei escaped it by lying.
 The theory of evolution was rejected as it contradicted the book of Genesis.
 Fossils were argued away as being satanical creatures from antedelluvian times.

 Christianity has so held Western civilization in its grip from the Dark Ages onward, obstructing advancement of liberal thought.